 Receive, prioritize, and expedite emergency and routine blood orders from multiple customers, including but not limited to regional hospitals, resource-sharing customers, and other Bloodworks internal Laboratories.

-Perform electronic data entry to accurately and efficiently capture all critical processing steps.
+Perform electronic data entry to capture all critical processing steps.
 Document all critical processing information manually when computer records cannot be created.

 Perform manual entry of required regulatory information into departmental forms in accordance with Bloodworks Quality Policies and Procedures and Good Manufacturing Practices (GMPs).